TAKT-R-D/design-pattern/architecture/integration/saga.md

-# 🧩 Saga パターン（分散トランザクション調整）

-## ✅ このスタイルの概要

-**複数サービスにまたがる一連の処理を、「ローカルトランザクション＋補償アクション」の組み合わせとして調整するパターン。**

-2PC（2 フェーズコミット）のような強い分散トランザクションではなく、
-最終的な一貫性（Eventual Consistency）を前提とするアプローチである。

-## ✅ 解決しようとした問題

-マイクロサービス化により、1 つのビジネス操作が：

-- 複数のサービス
-- 複数のデータストア

-にまたがるようになりました。その結果：

-- どこか 1 箇所が失敗したときのロールバックが難しい
-- 分散トランザクション（XA, 2PC）は重く、クラウド・マイクロサービスと相性が悪い

-Saga はこれに対して：

-> 「各サービスは自分の DB に対してローカルトランザクションを行い、
->  失敗したら補償トランザクションで取り消す」

-という考え方で整合性を保とうとします。

-## ✅ 基本思想・ルール

-### ● ローカルトランザクション

-- 各サービスは、自身の DB に対して ACID トランザクションを実行
-- グローバルトランザクションは張らない

-### ● 補償トランザクション

-- 失敗時に「既に成功したステップ」を取り消すための処理
-  - 例：予約を取り消す、在庫引き当てを戻す、支払いを返金する

-### ● オーケストレーション vs コレオグラフィ

-- オーケストレーション型

-  - Saga を制御する「オーケストレーター」が存在し、各ステップを順に呼び出す

-- コレオグラフィ型
-  - 各サービスがイベントを購読し、自律的に次のステップを進める

-## ✅ 得意なアプリケーション

-- EC の注文処理（決済・在庫・配送・ポイントなどの連携）
-- 予約システム（座席・支払い・通知）
-- 複数サービス連携が前提の B2B プロセス

-特徴：

-- 強い分散トランザクションを使わずに、一貫性をある程度保てる
-- 失敗パターン（補償シナリオ）を明示的に設計できる

-## ❌ 不向きなケース

-- 絶対に中途半端な状態を許容できない処理（金融の一部領域など）
-- 処理フローが短く、単一サービス内で完結する場合

-また、Saga の設計を誤ると：

-- 補償ロジックが複雑化
-- 障害時のシナリオが読みにくくなる

-ため、ドメイン理解と失敗パターンの洗い出しが不可欠である。

-## ✅ 歴史（系譜・親スタイル）

-- 元々はデータベースのトランザクション管理に関する論文から登場
-- マイクロサービス時代に再注目され、分散トランザクションの現実解として扱われるように
-- EDA / CQRS / Event Sourcing などと組み合わせて使われることも多い

-## ✅ 関連スタイル

-- **Event-driven Architecture**：コレオグラフィ型 Saga は EDA 上に構築される
-- **REST / gRPC**：オーケストレーション型でのステップ呼び出しに使われる
-- **CQRS / Event Sourcing**：状態遷移の追跡や補償ロジックの実装と相性が良い

-## ✅ 代表的なフレームワーク

-Saga はパターンですが、実装を支援するフレームワークや基盤も存在します。

-- **Camunda / Zeebe / JBPM などのワークフローエンジン**
-  BPMN ベースで長時間実行のビジネスプロセスをオーケストレーションできる。
+# 🧩 Saga Pattern (Distributed Transaction Coordination)

+## ✅ Overview

+**A pattern coordinating a series of processes across multiple services as a combination of "Local Transaction + Compensating Action".**

+Approach assuming **Eventual Consistency** rather than strong distributed transaction like 2PC (2-Phase Commit).

+## ✅ Problems Addressed

+Due to microservices, one business operation came to span:

+- Multiple services
+- Multiple data stores

+As a result:

+- Rollback when one place fails is difficult.
+- Distributed transactions (XA, 2PC) are heavy and incompatible with cloud / microservices.

+Saga tries to maintain consistency with the idea:

+> "Each service performs local transaction on its own DB, and cancels with compensating transaction if failed."

+## ✅ Basic Philosophy & Rules

+### ● Local Transaction

+- Each service executes ACID transaction on its own DB.
+- Does not span global transaction.

+### ● Compensating Transaction

+- Processing to cancel "steps already succeeded" at failure.
+  - Example: Cancel reservation, revert inventory allocation, refund payment.

+### ● Orchestration vs Choreography

+- Orchestration Type
+  - "Orchestrator" controlling Saga exists and calls each step in order.

+- Choreography Type
+  - Each service subscribes to events and autonomously proceeds to next step.

+## ✅ Suitable Applications

+- EC Order Processing (Payment, Inventory, Delivery, Points, etc.).
+- Reservation System (Seat, Payment, Notification).
+- B2B processes assuming multiple service coordination.

+Features:

+- Can maintain consistency to some extent without using strong distributed transactions.
+- Can explicitly design failure patterns (compensation scenarios).

+## ❌ Unsuitable Cases

+- Processing that absolutely cannot tolerate intermediate states (Some areas of finance etc.).
+- Processing flow is short and completes within single service.

+Also, if Saga design is wrong:

+- Compensation logic becomes complex.
+- Scenario at failure becomes hard to read.

+So domain understanding and identifying failure patterns are essential.

+## ✅ History (Genealogy / Parent Styles)

+- Originally emerged from dissertation on database transaction management.
+- Re-focused in microservices era, treated as realistic solution for distributed transactions.
+- Often used in combination with EDA / CQRS / Event Sourcing.

+## ✅ Related Styles

+- **Event-driven Architecture**: Choreography type Saga is built on EDA.
+- **REST / gRPC**: Used for step calls in Orchestration type.
+- **CQRS / Event Sourcing**: Good compatibility with tracking state transitions and implementing compensation logic.

+## ✅ Representative Frameworks

+Saga is a pattern, but frameworks and platforms supporting implementation exist.

+- **Workflow Engines like Camunda / Zeebe / JBPM**
+  Can orchestrate long-running business processes based on BPMN.

 - **Temporal / Cadence**
-  コードでワークフローを記述し、リトライ／補償／タイムアウトを管理するプラットフォーム。
+  Platform to describe workflows in code and manage retry / compensation / timeout.

 - **AWS Step Functions**
-  分散処理のオーケストレーション基盤として、Saga 的なフローを構築できる。
+  Can build Saga-like flows as orchestration infrastructure for distributed processing.

-- **Kafka + カスタム Orchestrator**
+- **Kafka + Custom Orchestrator**
-  Kafka 上のイベントを使いながら、アプリケーションコードで Saga を制御する実装も多い。
+  Many implementations control Saga with application code while using events on Kafka.

-## ✅ このスタイルを支えるデザインパターン
+## ✅ Design Patterns Supporting This Style

-Saga はそれ自体がアーキテクチャパターンですが、内部では複数のデザインパターンが活躍する。
+Saga itself is an architecture pattern, but multiple design patterns are active inside.

 - **Command**
-  各ステップの処理（予約・課金・在庫引き当てなど）を操作オブジェクトとして表現する。
+  Expresses processing of each step (Reservation, Billing, Inventory Allocation etc.) as operation object.

 - **Memento**
-  どこまで処理が進んだか、どの状態に戻すべきかを記録・復元する際の考え方として現れる。
+  Appears as idea when recording/restoring how far processing advanced and to which state to return.

 - **State**
-  Saga 全体の状態（進行中／成功／補償中／失敗など）を明示的に表現する。
+  Explicitly expresses state of entire Saga (In Progress / Success / Compensating / Failed etc.).

 - **Chain of Responsibility**
-  ステップを順に辿り、途中で失敗したら補償フローに切り替える構造。
+  Structure tracing steps in order and switching to compensation flow if failed in between.

 - **Mediator**
-  オーケストレーション型 Saga では、オーケストレーター自体が各サービス間の調停役となる。
+  In Orchestration type Saga, Orchestrator itself acts as mediator between services.

-## ✅ まとめ
+## ✅ Summary

-Saga パターンは、

-- マイクロサービス時代の分散トランザクション問題に対する実践的な解決策
-- 「強い一貫性」ではなく「最終的な一貫性」を前提にした設計

-として重要な位置づけを持つ。

-導入する際は、
-**「どのステップで失敗しうるか」「どう補償するか」** を丁寧に設計することが鍵になる。
+Saga Pattern holds an important position as:

+- Practical solution for distributed transaction problem in microservices era.
+- Design assuming "Eventual Consistency" instead of "Strong Consistency".

+When introducing,
+**"At which step can it fail" and "How to compensate"** are keys to careful design.